AdobeDocs/id-service.en/help/mcvid-reference/mcvid-analytics-reference/mcvid-server-side.md

 snippet: y
 ---

-# Server-side Implementation Mixed with JavaScript{#server-side-implementation-mixed-with-javascript}
+# Server-side Implementation Mixed with JavaScript {#server-side-implementation-mixed-with-javascript}

 In some implementations, visitor IDs are passed from JavaScript to a server so that additional Analytics events (such as a purchase) can be sent by the server.